Single Sign-On for Regular Web Apps

 ExampleCo's timesheets app needs to support two roles: User and Admin:

-- Someone with the User role can add timesheet entries, by specifying the date, the client and the hours worked.
+- Someone with the User role can add timesheet entries, by specifying the date, the application and the hours worked.
 The Admin role also has this same right.

 - Those with the User role should have access only to their own timesheets entries.